 This all happened because ice is evil, right?
 Well, yes and no. Like every other illicit drug on the planet, ice was born out of the legal pharmaceutical industry and only developed its all-pervading stigma in recent years.
 So for the sake of some record-straightening let's look at how this happened.

 Americans more accurately refer to the drug as meth.
-Speed is also meth, just in a powder format.
+Speed used to be amphetamine sulphate but these days it's also usually meth, just in a powder format.
 It should also be noted that crack is an adulterated form of cocaine and has nothing to do with methamphetamine.
 For the sake of consistency we'll call ice meth for the remainder of this article.

 It all began at the Humboldt University of Berlin.
 In 1871 the Japanese Government sent their country's first pharmaceutical doctor, 25-year-old Nagai Nagayoshi, to study in Berlin.
 This was a time when the pursuit of chemistry was still shaking off the last whiffs of alchemy, and researchers were making quiet discoveries that would become plastics, fertilizers, pharmaceuticals, explosives, and a billion other household products.
 Nagayoshi was sent to study under a teacher named August Wilhelm von Hofmann, who was gaining some international status for lecturing his students in a working lab, as well as for his unusual enthusiasm for plant compounds.
 Under Hofmann's tuition, Humboldt University gave us modern dyes, petrochemical distillation, and methamphetamines.